marouaneaba/poker-restaurant-backend/README.md

 </details>

-## Make your controller agnostic of the core
+## Make your com.example.demo.controller agnostic of the core

 An important part of the idea is also that your controllers will be de facto _static_ once it will be consumed by at least one client.
-Indeed, you cannot control the workload of your clients, hence you will have to adapt to them, and guarantee them your service for as long as you judge fit (in practice, since money drives us, if the client is worth to keep, we all know the controller will remain untouched as long as this client does not migrate).
+Indeed, you cannot control the workload of your clients, hence you will have to adapt to them, and guarantee them your service for as long as you judge fit (in practice, since money drives us, if the client is worth to keep, we all know the com.example.demo.controller will remain untouched as long as this client does not migrate).

 ![image](https://user-images.githubusercontent.com/6195718/72347878-647df180-36d9-11ea-97c7-4a618b08d464.png)

-This means that you will need your controller to be agnostic (as for the DTOs) of the business implementation.
+This means that you will need your com.example.demo.controller to be agnostic (as for the DTOs) of the business implementation.
 Once again, do your customer care if you are using a new table which requires them to update to a new API, if they do not need it anyway?

-So the whole point here is again to make your controller implementation agnostic of the core implementation.
+So the whole point here is again to make your com.example.demo.controller implementation agnostic of the core implementation.

 <details>
 <summary><b>The shoe example</b></summary>